-Confirmation is another sacrament or holy moment in the life of the church.
-It is a public declaration that you renew your commitment as a follower of Jesus.
+Confirmation is another sacrament in the life of the church.
+It is a public declaration whereby you renew your commitment as a follower of Jesus.

 The bishop presides at services of Confirmation.
 He or she lays hands upon the candidate and prays for God’s grace to uphold the candidate in the life, faith and mission of the church.